uwescience/SQL-geospatial-tutorial/_episodes/01-dataTypes.md

 - "Usage of various HiMAT resources will vary depending on the type of data being analyzed"
 ---

-## Data Types
+The location and method by which we store data for HiMAT depends to a large extent on the type and size of the dataset.
 In general there are two primary types of geospatial data models, raster and vector.
 Raster data are used to represent continually varying fields while vector data represent discrete objects in space.

 <br>
 <img src="../fig/dataModels.png" width = "600" border = "10">